Guide to the Secure Configuration of Red Hat OpenShift Container Platform 4

 Rationale:

 etcd is a highly available key-value store used by OpenShift deployments for persistent storage of all REST API objects.
 These objects are sensitive in nature and should be encrypted at rest to avoid any disclosures.
 Where etcd encryption is used, it is important to ensure that the appropriate set of encryption providers is used.
-Currently, aescbc is the only type supported by OCP.
+Currently, aescbc and aesgcm are the only types supported by OCP.

 Severity: